 Can I talk to a safari expert about the best place to see African wild dog on an African safari?

 This list highlights the best areas for wild dog.
-If you really want to increase your chances of a sighting, I suggest travelling between May and November, with the peak months being May and June – during these months, the African wild dogs are denning and don’t move around too much.
+If you really want to increase your chances of a sighting, I suggest traveling between May and November, with the peak months being May and June – during these months, the African wild dogs are denning and don’t move around too much.

-If you'd like more information on planning a safari that incorporates wild dog, feel free to contact our experts here.
+If you'd like more information on planning a safari that incorporates African wild dog, feel free to contact our experts here.
 Alternatively, take a look below for more wildlife inspiration: